jarnoln/koronablogi/content/articles/longcovid.md

 6.10.2022 [The neurobiology of long COVID](cell.com/neuron/fulltext/S0896-6273(22)00910-2)

 6.10.2022 [Strokes, heart attacks, sudden deaths: Does America understand the long-term risks of catching COVID?](https://fortune.com/2022/10/06/strokes-heart-attacks-sudden-death-america-long-term-risks-catching-covid-carolyn-barber/)
+* Researchers believe that COVID-19 infection induces a prothrombotic and proinflammatory state, which may increase the risk of blood clots.
+In a cohort study of 48 million adults in England and Wales just published, COVID-19 was linked with dramatic increases in both arterial clots (these cause strokes and heart attacks) and venous thromboembolism (these are blood clots in the lungs and legs, among other places).

 8.10.2022 [How Many Times Will You Get COVID?](https://www.newyorker.com/science/annals-of-medicine/how-many-times-will-you-get-covid)